ldynia/workshop-containerized/readme.md

 ## Docker Container - Part I

 An image that runs a process is called **CONTAINER**.
 Other words, a container is a **runtime instance of an image**.
-I think about a container as it was a real physical object -a place where you can get it and start furnishing it.
+I think of a container as it was a real house -a place where you can get it and start furnishing it.

 A container is an awesome thing.
 You can literally pack into it your source code, config files, data files, other software, etc... and it will persist those data.
-An image however once is created (build) will not persist data. **Remember an image is the blueprint a container is the real thing!**
+On the other hand an image once is created (build) it will not persist data. **Remember an image is the blueprint a container is the real thing!**

 Saying that let's get going, and let's create our first container.

 ```
-# Let's run downloaded image, and let's install there python.
+# Let's run downloaded image, and let's install python there.
 # After installation we will create hello.py script to verify that python works.
 user@machine:~/containerized-workshop$ docker run -it alpine:3.6
 / # apk update